AneoGroup/tronderenergi-ai-hackathon-2021/README.md

 and then run it once to get the score.
 Don't modify the reward function or do it in a way to preserve the original cumulative reward.
 The score should be included in your presentation.
-Also the code to reproduce both training and testing of your system should be packaged (zipped) and sent to the organizers (provide email).
+Also the code to reproduce both training and testing of your system should be pushed to your team GitHub repo and shared with the judges.

 Evaluation criteria:
 - Score = cumulative reward for test period​